lambdaclass/concrete/research/compiler/fact-ledger-design.md

   | edge (src dst : SourceKey) (kind : EdgeKind)
 ```

-The objective extends this pattern with `CoreKey`, `SSAKey`, `BackendKey`, and
+The objective can extend this with Core, SSA, backend, obligation, diagnostic,
-cross-level provenance edges in the same DB.
+and report ids in the same DB. `ValidatedCore`, `ValidatedSSA`, and
+`ValidatedBackendIR` remain typed boundary tokens.
+Their DB-facing certificates
+are query views over `CompilerDB`, not independent semantic stores.

-## API Contract
+## DB API Contract

-The fail-closed interface has three distinct operations:
+For DB-owned facts, the fail-closed interface has three distinct operations:

 - `insertFact`: writes a fact.
 Writing a different fact to an already-committed
   key is a hard error.
-- `requireFact`: reads a fact required by a migrated family.
-Absence is a hard
+- `requireFact`: reads a fact required by a migrated relational/evidence family.
-  error, never a fallback to inference.
+  Absence is a hard error, never a fallback to inference.
 - `factOf` / optional lookup: permitted only for unmigrated or genuinely
   optional facts.

-`assertFamilyComplete` is the mint-time coverage assertion.
-Before a certificate
-is produced, Check walks the relevant tree and asserts that every node in each
-migrated family has the required facts.
-That assertion is what makes a
-certificate operational rather than documentary.
+`assertFamilyComplete` remains useful for DB-owned relational facts and for
+transition periods.
+It is not the primary guarantee for typed node-local facts;
+those are complete by construction because typed Core cannot be built without
+their fields.

 ## Query Shape

-Queries are monadic from day one:
+When `CompilerDB` is introduced, queries should be monadic from day one:

 ```lean
 abbrev QueryM := ReaderM CompilerDB
 ```

-Today queries are eager.
-Later, `QueryM` can become a state/cache/dependency
+The first implementation may be eager.
+Later, `QueryM` can become a
-monad without migrating every call site.
-This is the Rust/Salsa lesson adapted
+state/cache/dependency monad without migrating every call site.
+This is the
-to Lean's lack of interior mutability: make the interface query-shaped now, turn
+Rust/Salsa lesson adapted to Lean's lack of interior mutability: make the
-on memoization later.
+interface query-shaped when the DB exists, turn on memoization later.

 ## Hot-Read Rule

+Typed IR is the hot path for node-local structural facts. `CompilerDB` is
-`CompilerDB` is canonical, but passes must not repeatedly hash-probe the same
+canonical for relational/evidence/provenance/query facts, but passes must not
-fact in tight loops.
+repeatedly hash-probe the same DB fact in tight loops.

+- Elab/Mono/Lower should read typed fields directly for local facts.
-- Elab/Mono/Lower should bind required facts locally while processing a node or
+- When a DB fact is needed, bind it locally while processing a node/block.
-  block.
-- Whole-tree passes may materialize dense projections from contiguous ids when
+- Whole-tree passes may materialize dense projections when that is the right
-  that is the right access pattern.
+  access pattern.
 - Telemetry and complexity gates should watch query counts and scaling.

-The goal is to remove semantic drift without recreating bug 027 at the center of
-the compiler.

-## Proof-Carrying Facts
+## Proof-Carrying Evidence

+A `CExpr.ty` field can have evidence recorded in `CompilerDB`; a DB-owned
-`FactEntry` must be able to grow from checked evidence to kernel-checked
+relational fact carries evidence directly. `FactEntry` must be able to grow from
-evidence without a model change:
+checked evidence to kernel-checked evidence without a model change:

 - `evidenceClass = checked_by_stage` means a compiler verifier established it.
 - `evidenceClass = proved_by_kernel` means a proof artifact replayed.
 - `proofArtifact` and `replayCommand` make that replay explicit.

-LLM-generated proof text is never evidence until the kernel accepts it and the
-replay bundle works without the LLM.
+The DB is not in tension with obligation-style proofs.
+The tension is with
+whole-pass preservation proofs: those are easier over typed Core than over
+dynamic lookups.
+That is why Core owns local type facts.

 ## First-Class Consumers

 The ladder is not only codegen:

-- Elab reads source facts and produces Core.
+- Elab produces typed Core using the shared type judgment.
 - The interpreter consumes certified Core and remains the differential oracle.
-- Proof extraction consumes certified Core and emits obligations tied to
+- Proof extraction consumes certified Core and emits obligations tied to typed
-  committed facts.
+  Core facts and future DB evidence/provenance.
-- Lower/SSA/backend stages add their own facts and provenance edges into the
+- Lower/SSA/backend stages may later add relations, evidence, and provenance
-  same DB.
+  edges into `CompilerDB` while keeping local type facts in typed Core.
-- Reports, audit, LSP, and agent JSON must wrap DB/compiler facts; they do not
+- Reports, audit, LSP, and agent JSON query typed Core plus future `CompilerDB`;
-  restate semantic facts manually.
+  they do not restate semantic facts manually.

 ## Migration Plan

-Landed substrate:

-1. `CompilerDB.lean` replaces the superseded `FactLedger` name.
-2. `IdentifiedProgram` exists as the post-desugar id-carrying source mirror.
-3. The dead fat `TExpr`/`TStmt` path was removed.

 Next load-bearing work:

-1. Convert Check to consume `IdentifiedProgram`.
-2. Convert Elab to consume the checked certificate instead of raw source syntax.
-3. Migrate the literal family first: Check commits literal type facts, Elab
-   requires them, and E0228-style Check/Elab type disagreement becomes
-   unrepresentable.
+1. Extract `Concrete/Semantics/TypeJudgment.lean` as the type-axis sibling of
+   `IntArith`.
+2. Route Check's literal type-dependent checks through it.
+3. Route Elab's literal `CExpr.ty` stamping through it.
+4. Add a type-agreement gate with the E0228 literal/defaulting red-team.
-4. Continue family by family: binops, casts, calls, aggregates, control flow,
+5. Continue family by family: binops, casts, calls, aggregates, control flow,
    patterns.
-5. Continue axis by axis: types, capabilities, ownership/value-flow,
+6. Continue axis by axis: types, capabilities, ownership/value-flow,
    pass-agreement edges, proof-relevant facts.
-6. Later, widen the same `CompilerDB` to Core/SSA/backend ids and provenance
-   edges as those stages need structured facts, translation validation, and
-   replay.
+7. Introduce `CompilerDB` only when relational/evidence/provenance consumers
+   require it, then use the API/query/evidence shape above.

 The docs always describe the objective.
 Status notes and commit history describe
 the current slice.